-The purpose of the leave sharing program is to permit state employees, at no significantly increased cost to the State, of providing leave to come to the aid of another state employee who has been called to service in the uniformed services, who is responding to a state of emergency anywhere within the United States declared by the federal or state government, who is a victim of domestic violence, sexual assault, or stalking, or who is suffering from or has a relative or household member suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition, which has caused or is likely to cause the employee to take leave without pay or terminate his or her employment.
+A. The purpose of the leave sharing program is to permit state employees, at no significantly increased cost to the State, of providing leave to come to the aid of another state employee whois:

+- 1. has been cCalled to service in the uniformed services; who is - 2.
+Rresponding to a state of emergency anywhere within the United States declared by the federal or state government; , who is - 3.
+Taking parental leave to bond with their newborn, adoptive or foster child; - 4 Sick or temporarily disabled because of pregnancy; - 5. aA-victim of domestic violence, sexual assault, or stalking;, or who is - 6. -sSuffering from or has a relative or household member suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition., which has caused or is likely to cause the employee to take leave without pay or terminate his or her employment.
 For purposes of the leave sharing program, the following definitions apply: